Marsha K. Caddle: Biography

 In 2021 Caddle led the delegation from Barbados to the COP 26 conference, since her then ministerial role led on climate crisis and climate finance.
 For Barbados, rising temperatures means increasingly severe weather, including hurricanes and drought.
 She has been outspoken about how the main driver of debt for Caribbean countries is the effect of the climate crisis.

-On February 25 2025, Caddle handed in her resignation from the Barbados Labour Party cabinet, citing differences in principles.
+On February 25 2025, Caddle handed in her resignation from the Barbados Labour Party Cabinet, citing differences in principles.

+She contested the February 2026 election, winning her seat for a third time, and was then reappointed to the Barbados Labour Party Cabinet as Minister for Economic Affairs and Planning.

 Personal life

 Caddle married Dr. Abdul Mohamed in June 2021.